 Native packager is based on a few simple concepts.
 If you understand these, you will be able to customize your build, create own packaging formats and deploy more effectively.

-Separation of concerns of the two plugin kinds
+Separation of concerns with two kinds of plugins

 Mappings define how your build files should be organized on the target system.